spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/facet-filter-overview-and-configuration.md

 ## Configure facet filters

-The category facet is a special case and needs to be handled this way because a call needs to be made to Redis to retrieve the category node ID when a category detail page is requested.
+The category facet is a special case, and needs to be handled this way because a call needs to be made to Redis to retrieve the category node ID when a category's detail page is requested.

 Other than that, the `CatalogClient` operation can handle requests that contain other facet filters.